... Skip to main content

 Can a kidney blood test detect diabetes-related complications?

-Yes, kidney blood tests can effectively monitor kidney function in diabetic individuals and detect early signs of diabetic nephropathy.
+Yes, kidney blood tests can effectively monitor kidney function in individuals with diabetes and detect early signs of diabetic nephropathy.

 What lifestyle modifications can enhance kidney health?